ERC_CRUSLID.html

 In slushy magma oceans, unstable asymmetric growth of planetary stagnant lid may occur because of the large pressure dependence of the mantle rheology.
 This instability may have given rise to the lunar dichotomy.

-Hierarchical cracks on the floor of Martian and Lunar craters may not have the same origin: look at our new EPSL paper on this subject.
+Hierarchical cracks on the floor of Martian and Lunar craters may not have all the same origin: look at our new EPSL paper on this subject.